maros/Zway-ConditionSwitch/README.md

 ## conditions.multilevelDevice, conditions.multilevelOperator, conditions.multilevelValue

-Comparison device/value for binary sensors and switches.
+Comparison device/operator/value for multilevel sensors and switches.

-## presenceMode

-Sets multiple presence mode to match.

-## time.timeFrom, time.timeTo, time.dayofweek
+## conditions.presenceMode

+Check for presence mode.

+## conditions.time.dayofweek, conditions.time.timeFrom, conditions.time.timeTo

-Sets multiple time periods when the condition should be active.
-Optionally day of week can be set.
+Multiple time periods when the condition should be apply.
+Time in HH:MM format

-## binary.device, multilevel.device

-Pick the devices that shall be used for condtion calculation.

-## mulitlevel.operator

-Test operator for multiLevel sensors/switches.

-## binary.value, mulilevel.value

-Value for the condition test.

-## negate
+## conditions.conditionJunction, condition.conditionElements

-If negate is set, device will be turned on if no condition matches, otherwise only if all conditions match.
+For complex conditions, multiple conditions may be combined using boolean junctions.

 ## switches

-Switched devices.
+Multiple switched devices.
 If no devices are specified, this module will create a binary sensor to act as the switched device.

+## switches.switchBinary.device, switches.switchBinary.status

+Switched binary devices.

+## switches.switchMultilevel, switches.switchMultilevel.status, switches.switchMultilevel.level

+Switched multilevel devices.

+## switches.toggleButton.endScene, switches.toggleButton.startScene

+Scenes that should be activated if the condition toggles on or off.

 # Events